finalwebsites/backup4wp/README.md

 This tool is using the Linux command line tool "rsync" to copy all the files.
 We're using the tool for years and it works perfect on all our web servers.
 It might break your site during the restore, so try the backup tool first on a similar test site.

 ### Security
 The tool doesn't store any database logins and all files are stored in a directory which is not accessible via the public website.
-To access the MyBackup tool, you need to authorize via a link that is send to your own email address.
+To access the Backup4WP tool, you need to authorize via a link that is send to your own email address.
 The session expires 4 hours of activity.

 ## Features
 * Super fast, a backup from a 500MB website takes only seconds!